Part 2 of 2

 Monthly adjustments can introduce

-more noise and volatility into the data, making the dependent variable less stable when compared to quarterly adjustments.
+more noise and volatility into the data, making the dependent variable less stable than quarterly adjustments.
 Monthly data often

 reflect short-term fluctuations and can be influenced by factors such as